Ashwi07/DotProduct-Task-Backend/README.md

-All apis need token authentication other than login Budget apis have sorting added to them for category field Transaction api has sorting, searching and filters available as per documented
+All apis need token authentication other than login Budget apis have sorting added to them for category field Transaction api has sorting, searching and filters available as per documented Dashboard api is a single api that handles different dashboard daata

 Api documentation is available at GET {api-url}/api-docs